slatedb/slatedb-website/docs/introduction.md

 * All object stores except S3 support compoare-and-swap (CAS) operations.
 * Amazon Web Service's S3 Express One Zone has single-digit millisecond latency.

 We believe that the future of object storage are multi-region, low latency buckets that support atomic CAS operations.
-SlateDB is a storage engine built for this future.
+Inspired by [The Cloud Storage Triad: Latency, Cost, Durability](https://materializedview.io/p/cloud-storage-triad-latency-cost-durability), we set out to build a storage engine built for the cloud.
+SlateDB is that storage engine.

 ## Features